armandolopezo/Kubernetes/AKS/AKScreate.md

 --node-count 2 \
 --generate-ssh-keys \
 --node-vm-size Standard_B2s \
+--enable-app-routing
+```
---enable-app-routing  \   # THIS LINE WAS NOT IN THE ORIGINAL COMMAND.
+### --enable-app-routing    # THIS LINE WAS NOT IN THE ORIGINAL COMMAND.
 I ADDED IT AFTER CHECKING THE "HORIZONTAL POD AUTOSCALER" learning exercises.
---network-plugin azure
-```

 ### Run the az aks nodepool add command to add another node pool that uses the default Linux operating system